Demethylsterigmatocystin 6-O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and 6-demethylsterigmatocystin, whereas its two products are S-adenosylhomocysteine and sterigmatocystin.
+This is a methylation reaction in which 6-demethylsterigmatocystin is converted to the aflatoxin, sterigmatocystin.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).
+The enzyme was characterised from Aspergillus parasiticus.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:6-demethylsterigmatocystin 6-O-methyltransferase.
 Other names in common use include demethylsterigmatocystin methyltransferase, and O-methyltransferase I.